Drumsticks1/TS3-LogDataViewer/README.md

 See the latest todo.h for planned features.

 ### It does not contain and never will
-Any information that isn't logged (e.g. nickname changes while connected, but the new nickname still is added to the list when disconnecting).
+Any information that isn't logged.

 ## Installation
 As the file name already implies, the install instructions can be found in the file "Install Instructions".<br /> For now there are only installation instructions available for Linux but experienced users should still be able to set it up on Windows by following the Linux steps (I can't provide support for Mac as I didn't yet work with it, but this may change in the future).<br /><br/> NOTE: Compiled files for Linux and Windows can be downloaded via the release tab on GitHub since v1.3.0 (TS3_EnhancedClientList.gz for Linux and TS3_EnhancedClientList.exe.gz for Windows).